sophiabarclay/wdi-project-four/README.md

 This was my fourth and final project during the WDI course at General Assembly (full time 12-week immersive).
 For this project, I paired up with one of my classmates to create Placeholder, an architecture mapping app, where users can pin their favourite buildings to a map, follow like-minded users and discover other architectural gems by location on a map of the world.
 Users can also create 'tours' by grouping buildings into curated collections, with the ability to add a description and receive comments.

 The idea for this project came to me originally during a trip to Tel Aviv, earlier in 2018.
 As someone interested in architecture, particularly buildings from the Bauhaus movement, visiting the iconic Bauhaus examples was central to my trip.
-While planning my t
+Before setting off, I had researched the city's most signifcant buildings on various platforms including Instagram, architecture websites and travel forums, collecting the sites I wanted to visit before saving them in Google Maps.
+It occured to me that this was a rather lengthy process, and could improved by a one-stop-shop app where fellow architecture nerds could share their favourite buildings all on the same map.

+This project was completed in week 12 of the 12-week WDI course at General Assembly.
+As we started learning React in Week 11, the key learning points from this project centred on consolidating my knowledge of React.

 ![In Motion](./public/assets/Matt.gif)